pockerman/qubit-notes/how_to/2025-09-02-apache-spark-series-4-overview-of-rdds.md

 ### Other methods

-As an aside, we can create an RDD by using the following also:
+As an aside, we can create an RDD by using the following:

 - JDBC
 - Cassandra